Iron486/Iron486/README.md

 Hi!

+I am currently a 23 year-old master student in Geophysics and I am planning a career in Data Science/Machine Learning.

 In my repositories, I load the projects that I accomplished and those which I am working on.

 I accomplished tasks on classification of real world images, regression, clustering and Natural Language Processing.

-Furthermore, I tried to apply my domain knowledge in geoscience to solve some Data Science tasks, using regression analysis and statistical tests.
+Furthermore, I tried to apply my domain knowledge in geoscience to accomplish some Data Science tasks, using regression analysis and statistical tests.